 Spyralle opened in 2009 as a boutique within Kerryth Tarantal Studios, Kerryth Tarantal’s gallery of fractal art.
 The clothing line expanded slowly, bringing unique wearable art to Second Life.
 In 2010 decorative textiles for the home and seasonal decorations were moved from the original KTS line to Spyralle.
 Jewelry and furniture were added to the line in 2011, full perm textures in 2012.
 In 2013, Kerryth began to add original mesh, pressing always to make things no one else was making.*

-The original Spyralle store, occupying the same location at Park Place Home since 2009, carries our jewelry, hats and clothing.
+The original Spyralle store, occupying the same location at Park Place Home since 2009, carried our jewelry, hats and clothing.
+Spyralle Park Place closed June 1, 2019.
+It was time to bring everything under one roof (metaphorically speaking) and embrace Spyralle’s new directions.
 Kerryth’s texture brand, Infinitum, formerly in the Mauna Waipi’o location, is on hiatus again due to lack of time to create new full permission sets.

 Spyralle at Mauna Waipi’o also hosts the Wedge Gallery for art exhibits, plus irregular music, meditation and other events at the “Up On The Roof” venue at the top of the mountain.
-From the Roof, visitors can glimpse scaled down versions of several builds created by Kerryth for Burning Man in Second Life, also known as Burn2 on parts of the island that are usually not open to the public.
+From the Roof, visitors can glimpse scaled down versions of several builds created by Kerryth for Burning Man in Second Life, also known as Burn2, on parts of the island that are usually not open to the public.
+Several of Kerryth’s more recent creations from Burn2 and SL birthdays are scattered around the store.

 Though we have grown a long way from our roots in fractal art, fractals still play a role in almost every texture used at Spyralle.
 Spyralle textures are built from original fractal images created by Kerryth’s Real Life counterpart in UltraFractal, Fractint and Apophysis, some going back as early as 1992.
 Sometimes the fractals are obvious; other times they are just one element of a complex series of layers building up a rich surface.